 \subsection{Contributions}

 Our goal is to fill the void regarding resource allocation algorithms for large networks by investigating methods from statistical physics, in particular, methods developed for a type of disordered physical systems called spin glasses.
 We show that resource allocation problems, e.g., time, code or frequency assignment, have the same structure as the problem of finding specific configurations in spin glasses.
-Both are combinatorial optimization problems, and both can be modeled in a general manner as Constraint Satisfiability Problems (CSPs).
-In fact, graph coloring problems can also be formulated as CSPs.
+Both are combinatorial optimization problems that can be formulated as graph-coloring problems, and both can be modeled in a general manner as Constraint Satisfiability Problems (CSPs).
 As it will become clear in the next sections, modeling the resource allocation problems as CSP facilitates the adaptation of methods from statistical physics to wireless networks.

-In this paper, we investigate the use of the Survey Propagation method to solve resource allocation problems in large wireless communication networks.
-Survey Propagation is a statistical physics method proposed in \cite{Mezard2002}, as a novel heuristic approach to solve hard CSPs.
+Specifically, we investigate the use of the Survey Propagation, a statistical physics method proposed in \cite{Mezard2002}, as a novel heuristic approach to solve hard CSPs.
 Its underlying concept emerged from the study of the interaction between the composing elements of spin glasses, i.e., the spins.
 The central idea of Survey Propagation is to propagate statistical information, called surveys, about the spins in the system in order to iteratively assign values to the variables in the CSP which describe the spin's state.
 When all the variables in the CSP are assigned, i.e., the state of all spins have been determined, the desired configuration of spins is said to be found.